Source: adapted from International Transport Forum (2018) Blockchain and Beyond: Encoding 21st Century Transport, Paris

 - IT (data and communication) service providers.
 They include the physical infrastructure of ICT, such as servers, cable, and wireless networks.
 Through these networks, relevant information such as services, fares, schedules, origins, destinations, and capacity can be retrieved.
 Application Programming Interface (API) defines communication methods that enable retrieving public or permissioned information in real-time according to pre-defined standards.
 Large cloud-stored datasets (big data) can therefore be made available.
 A challenge remains the willingness of transportation service providers to make this information available to third parties.

 - Mobility service providers.
-By accessing the large multimodal datasets, mobility service providers are third parties able to construct customized solutions based upon virtual agents that query options based upon time, modal, locational, and price constraints.
+By accessing the large multimodal datasets, mobility service providers are third parties able to construct customized solutions based upon virtual agents that query options based on time, modal, locational, and price constraints.
 The mobility service provider aggregates the information available from transportation service providers in a digital platform that is able to provide relevant choices for its users.
 These users can be individuals looking for solutions for their own mobility, corporations looking for larger-scale mobility solutions for their workforce, but also for the freight deliveries they generate.
 Public authorities can also use mobility service providers as part of their regulatory function, to monitor performance, plan infrastructure, collect taxes and assess safety and compliance.

 One of the earliest forms of implementation of mobility as a service involved tolls, where different toll agencies collaborated to develop common toll collection systems across their network, mainly with the use of RFID tags.
-Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that travel agents until then dominated.
+Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that travel agents dominated until then.
 This form of disintermediation was far-reaching for the competitiveness of air travel.
-Bicycle sharing services were also widely implemented in large metropolitan areas as niche support to mobility.
+Bicycle-sharing services were also widely implemented in large metropolitan areas as niche support for mobility.
 So far, ride-sharing services have been the most effective form of mobility digitalization since they pool a large number of vehicles across entire metropolitan areas.